Sparse Bayesian Deep Functional Learning with Structured Region Selection: Experiments

 Figure~\ref{fig:f1-total} summarizes region-recovery performance (F1 score) across all simulation scenarios (see Appendix for Recall and Precision). sBayFDNN consistently achieves high mean F1 with tight interquartile ranges, demonstrating robust and stable region identification across both linear and nonlinear regimes.
 Its advantage is more pronounced in more challenging scenarios with lower signal-to-noise ratios, as well as under harder localization regimes and complex nonlinear link functions $g^*$.
 By contrast, several baselines exhibit increased dispersion and more frequent low-F1 outcomes as moves away from central support or $g^*$ departs from linearity.

 The distributions also suggest different selection behaviors across methods.
 For example, cFuSIM often returns broader active regions (capturing truly active intervals but at the cost of more false positives), whereas linear region-selection baselines deteriorate under strong nonlinearity due to model misspecification.
 In contrast, sBayFDNN maintains a better balance between recall and precision.
 Beyond aggregate metrics, we further evaluate uncertainty quantification.
-Taking the high-SNR, Medium-$\beta$, logistic-link scenario as an example, Figure \ref{fig:selection_uncertainty} presents the posterior selection probabilities from sBayFDNN.
-These probabilities closely align with the true coefficient function, demonstrating the model’s capacity to effectively capture selection uncertainty.
+Taking the high-SNR, Medium-$\beta$, logistic-link scenario as an example, Figure~\ref{fig:selection_uncertainty} presents the estimated PIPs from sBayFDNN together with the normalized true coefficient function.
+The estimated PIPs vary with the signal strength of the true $\beta(t)$: regions with larger signal magnitude are assigned higher inclusion probabilities, while weaker or boundary regions receive more moderate probabilities.
+This suggests that the PIPs capture not only the location of the active regions but also the relative strength and detectability of the underlying signal.

 Figure~\ref{fig:rmse-total} shows that sBayFDNN achieves the lowest or near-lowest mean RMSE in most scenarios, with concentrated distributions, indicating that region interpretability does not come at the cost of predictive performance.
 Its advantage is most evident under nonlinear links, where flexible function approximation is crucial.
 Here, sBayFDNN substantially outperforms the spline-based FNN, matches the accuracy of AdaFNN with greater stability, and surpasses cFuSIM when nonlinearity is pronounced.
 Linear methods (BFRS, SLoS) remain competitive only under nearly linear settings, with performance degrading sharply as nonlinearity increases.